2d-archive/discord.js-andesite/README.md

     name: "main", // name of the node (used for fetching it)
     auth: "nicepassword" // you can omit this if you didn't set a password }],
-  defaultVolume: 50, // I recommend setting it to 50
+  defaultVolume: 50, // the default volume for players.
   restTimeout: 15000, // the timeout used for rest requests (default is 10000) player, // The player class to use, you should omit this if you don't know what you're doing.
   reconnectTries: 3 // the amount of tries to reconnect.